Estimated median graduate earnings based on publicly available data.

-Western Washington University is a public located in Bellingham, Washington.
+Western Washington University is a Public University located in Bellingham, Washington.
 The university enrolls approximately 13,544 students.
 It has a graduation rate of 64.6%, reflecting its student outcomes.

-Graduates of Western Washington University earn a median salary of $62,569 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Western Washington University graduates 39% above the national median.
+Graduates of Western Washington University earn a median salary of $62,569 per year 10 years after starting college.
+This puts Western Washington University graduates 39% above the US national average of $45,000.

 Tuition at Western Washington University is $9,582 for in-state students and $28,707 for out-of-state students.
 The average net price after financial aid is $21,193 per year.